GetSure

 Does E-cigarettes, Marijuana, and Chewing Tobacco Impact Rates?

-Marijuana use is also a concern for life insurance companies, as it impact an individual’s health.
+Marijuana use is also a concern for life insurance companies, as it impacts an individual’s health.
 Despite the legalization of marijuana in some states, life insurance companies still consider it a risk factor and charge higher premiums.

 Chewing tobacco is another form of nicotine that impact life insurance rates.
 As with other forms of nicotine delivery, individuals who use chewing tobacco face higher life insurance rates than non-users.